return to homepage

 Botanical Name: Exacum affine

 Typically called Persian Violet, this beautiful flowering house plant isn't a true violet at all.
-It's in the Gentianaceae family, along with geraniums.
+It's in the Gentianaceae family, and more closely related to garden-variety impatiens.

 Violet-blue, 5-petaled flowers are studded with yellow centers -- called eyes -- and rise above a mound of small, glossy, green leaves.
 The flowers are wonderfully fragrant.
 Rarer varieties have white or purple flowers, and a few have double blooms.